BRutan/XMLWorkbookGenerator/README.md

 2. WriteRow(), WriteColumn() or WriteAllData() to performing all write operations on this active sheet.
 3. FinishSheet() method to lock in all write operations to the worksheet.
 (Optional) Repeat steps 1-3 if necessary.
+Final Step: GenerateFile() to generate file at stored path.

 # Write Operations: